Music and dyslexia

-Although some dyslexic individuals may find taking part in musical activities challenging, such involvement can actively help.
-It can boost self-esteem and it is also thought to help develop areas that dyslexics may find challenging, such as sequencing, organisation, motor-coordination, memory and concentration.
+Although some individuals with dyslexia may find taking part in musical activities challenging, such involvement can actively help.
+It can boost self-esteem and it is also thought to help develop areas that they may find challenging, such as sequencing, organisation, motor-coordination, memory and concentration.

 Possible challenges can include

 - Sight reading music

 - Remembering instructions in lessons, exams and/or aural work